mwpastore/sinja/README.md

 has_one :qux do
   prune do
     resource.qux = nil
-    resource.save_changes # will return truthy if relationship was present end end
+    resource.save_changes # will return truthy if the relationship was present end end
 ```